 Does this sound familiar- you vow to put in a mile or two on the treadmill every day and count every last calorie, but a few days later the diet is forgotten and you’re wolfing down on pizzas and beers with your friends?

 Here are some healthy swaps to help you get in shape without feeling deprived.
 They taste just as nice as your favorite convenience street food but come with a lot of health benefits:

-A McDonald’s Big Mac has a colossal 550 calories!
-Add to that fries and Coke, and you’re looking at close to 1500 calories!
+A McDonald’s Big Mac has 550 calories.
+Add to that fries and Coke, and you’re looking at close to 1500 calories.
 We suggest you make burgers at home using whole grain buns and lots of salad.
 Use healthy grilled patties and low-fat spreads with herbs to add flavor.
 Serve with oven-baked sweet potato chips brushed with a little olive oil and sprinkled with sea salt.

 A single slice of thick crust pizza packs in about 275 calories.
 Multiply this by 3 or 4 slices and add the calories from your drink, and you are overshooting your daily calorie count in just one meal.
 The alternative is to make your pizza with whole grain flour (or use Lebanese bread), well-seasoned home-made tomato paste, low-fat cheese, and a generous pile of veggies.